telerik/blazor-docs/getting-started/what-you-need.md

 ### Server-side Project Specifics

 The final step is to register the Telerik services.
-In a server-side Blazor project, you do that in the `Startup.cs` file:
+In a server-side Blazor project, you register services in the `Startup.cs` file:

 ````CS
 namespace MyBlazorAppName